 Journey to the Great Stalactite

 Visit the award-winning Doolin Cave and Visitor Centre located 4 kilometres outside the village of Doolin in the heart of the Burren in County Clare.
 Follow in the footsteps of the great explorers Brian Varley and JM Dickenson and re-live their 1952 adventure to discover the Great Stalactite in the cave’s main chamber.
 Estimated to weigh over ten tonnes and measure 23feet in length, the Great Stalactite is a true wonder of nature.
 Don’t miss your chance to view this spectacular heritage attraction.
 Tours depart daily (year-round) on the hour.
 Open times: 10 am – 6 pm (last tour @ 5 pm)

 The Farmyard Nature Trail

 A farmyard nature trail surrounds the visitor centre at Doolin Cave and this one kilometre looped walk is home to many indigenous flora and fauna.
-Visitors who take the trail can avail of a bird’s eye view of Ballinalackin Castle and the surrounding countryside.
+Visitors who take the trail can avail of a bird’s eye view of Ballinalacken Castle and the surrounding countryside.
 The trail ends at the original entrance to Doolin Cave where visitors will also find a fairy village constructed by local school children.